Elvis (soundtrack): Songs

 The film features several recordings of Elvis Presley, performed by the ensemble cast members, as revealed in the June 18, 2022 magazine guide published by Variety.
 Prior to the release, Luhrmann also stated that the film had unfiltered versions of Presley's songs, performed by Butler and hybrid versions of songs that blend Butler's voice with Presley's recordings.
 However, those songs will not be included in the album.
-Stevie Nicks recorded the track "Cotton Candy Land", a song featured in the film It Happened at the World’s Fair (1963) and not released as a single.
-"A Fool Such as I", rendered by Chris Isaak, was originally performed by Hank Snow.
-His original version reached the fourth position on the country chart in 1953.
-"Black Snake Moan" and "That's All Right" were performed by Gary Clark Jr. "How Do You Think I Feel" was rendered by Kodi Smit-McPhee, who plays Jimmie Rodgers.
+Stevie Nicks and Chris Isaak recorded the track "Cotton Candy Land", a song featured in the film It Happened at the World’s Fair (1963) and not released as a single.
+"A Fool Such as I", rendered by Isaak, was originally performed by Hank Snow.
+Snow's original version reached the fourth position on the country chart in 1953.
+"Black Snake Moan" and "That's All Right" were performed by Gary Clark Jr. (as Arthur Crudup).
+"How Do You Think I Feel" was rendered by Kodi Smit-McPhee, who plays Jimmie Rodgers Snow, Hank Snow's son.
 "Hound Dog" was recorded by Shonka Dukureh (as Big Mama Thornton) in the film, and "Tiger Man" was performed by Rufus Thomas.
 Yola who played Sister Rosetta Tharpe, records two songs "Working on the Building" and "Strange Things Happening Every Day".

 Promotion and release

 Prior to the soundtrack release, the album topped the new music releases of the week (June 24–30), according to a report by Cleveland Magazine.
-The soundtrack was published by RCA Records on June 24, 2022, coinciding with the film's theatrical release.
+The soundtrack was released by RCA Records on June 24, 2022, coinciding with the film's theatrical release.
 Variety magazine released a special music insight about the album and Presley's songs in the film, as did NME with their special issue dedicated to the film.

+On March 7, 2023, RCA released the deluxe edition of the soundtrack that featured vocal performances of the lead actor Austin Butler, who recorded several tracks as heard in the film.
+The album also featured contemporary takes on Presley's classic songs and contributions from the original score composer Elliot Wheeler.